Ph.D. 2018, University of California, Los Angeles (Developmental Psychology)

 Burgos-Cienfuegos, R., Vasquez-Salgado, Y., Ruedas-Gracia, N., & Greenfield, P.M.
 (2015).
 Disparate cultural values and modes of conflict resolution in peer relations: The experience of Latino first-generation college students, Hispanic Journal of Behavioral Sciences, 27, 365-397.

 Chavira, G., Cooper, C., & Vasquez-Salgado, Y. (2016).
 Pathways to academic achievement: Career and educational aspirations and expectations of Latina/o immigrant parents and early adolescents, Journal of Latinos and Education, 15, 214-228.

 Vasquez-Salgado, Y., Ramirez, G., & Greenfield, P.M.
 (2018).
 The impact of home-school cultural value conflicts and president Trump on Latino/a first-generation college students’ attentional control, International Journal of Psychology.

-Dr. Vasquez-Salgado’s research focuses on Latina/o, first-generation college, and low-income student populations during the transition to college.
+Dr. Vasquez-Salgado’s research focuses on Latinx, first-generation college, and low-income student populations during the transition to college.
 She utilizes various methodologies (qualitative, survey, experimental) to investigate factors that contribute to the academic achievement and health (mental, physical) of these populations, with the goal of designing interventions to help promote their resilience.
-She is particularly interested in a sense of cultural value conflict or mismatch that students raised in more collectivistic home environments (e.g., first-generation college students) experience with the individualism of the university culture (e.g., conflict between collectivistic behaviors of one peer and individualistic behaviors of another; conflict between collectivistic family obligations and individualistic academic obligations).
-Her research has been funded by sources such as the Ford Foundation Fellowship Program, the American Psychological Association and American Psychological Foundation.
+She is particularly interested in the cultural value conflict or mismatch that students raised in more collectivistic home environments (e.g., first-generation college students) experience with the individualism of the university culture (e.g., conflict between collectivistic behaviors of one peer and individualistic behaviors of another; conflict between collectivistic family obligations and individualistic academic obligations).
+Her more recent projects utilize a variety of neurobiological techniques in order to understand how experiences with cultural mismatch get under the skin.